10 Common Causes of Female Infertility You Should Know

 • Previous ectopic pregnancy treatment

 Tests like HSG (hysterosalpingography), ultrasound, or laparoscopy can detect blockages.
-In many cases, fertility treatments like IVF at a reputable IVF hospital in Uganda can bypass damaged tubes and increase the chances of pregnancy.
+In many cases, fertility treatments like IVF at a reputable IVF hospital in Uganda can bypass damaged tubes and offer effective female infertility treatment.

 5. Uterine and Cervical Factors